Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 III. <a href="/files/Geometric Langlands Program Seminar 3.pdf" target="_blank">Rank 2 ramified geometric langlands</a> (2025 Spring)

-2. Hand written notes on the online seminar by students, including Rahul Singh and I. (Reference: <a href="https://www.cimat.mx/~luis/seminarios/Pilas-algebraicas/neumann-Stacks.pdf" target="_blank">Algebraic stacks and moduli of vector bundles</a>)
+2. Hand written notes on the online seminar by students, including Rahul Singh and me.
+(Reference: <a href="https://www.cimat.mx/~luis/seminarios/Pilas-algebraicas/neumann-Stacks.pdf" target="_blank">Algebraic stacks and moduli of vector bundles</a>)

 <a href="/files/Introduction to stacks.pdf" target="_blank">Introduction to Stacks</a>